alexle/alexle.github.com/posts/pearl_street_mile.markdown

 ##Final 400m - 1:22##

 I finally see people getting on 14th ahead, which means we're on the home stretch.
-I muster every ounce of energy and will power left inside me and head into the last turn towards the finish.
+I muster every ounce of energy and will power left inside me and head into the last turn.

 <p>
 <img class="pure-img center" src="/static/pearl_street_mile_alex_le.jpg" alt="pearl street mile alex le" />